iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 ### Running Time Analysis:

-In order to analyze the running time of any binary search tree related operation, you need to consider how many nodes we'd have to vists.
+In order to analyze the running time of any binary search tree related operation, you need to consider how many nodes we'd have to visits.
 If $N$ is the number of nodes in the tree and $L$ is the number of levels, then:

 $$$
 N = 2^{L} - 1